stephull/CIS3319work/lab-2/README.md

 # Files (main)
 * main: Main program, executable.
 * configurations:   Constants for all files, holds all imports, and all functionalities/methods.
-* client: client socket networking program
-* server: server socket networking program
+* network: client + server socket networking program

 # Files (other)
 * HMAC.txt: text file for containing HMAC key.